On the Brauer groups of fibrations: Preliminary results

 so it suffices to prove the claim for $V$.
-Thus we might assume that $U$ is smooth and geometrically connected over $k$.\\ By above arguments, we can always replace $k$ by a finite extension and shrink $U$.
-By de Jong's alteration theorem, we might assume that there is a finite flat morphism $f:V\lra U$ such that $V$ admits a smooth projective geometrically connected compactification over $k$.
+Thus we may assume that $U$ is smooth and geometrically connected over $k$.\\ By above arguments, we can always replace $k$ by a finite extension and shrink $U$.
+By de Jong's alteration theorem, we may assume that there is a finite flat morphism $f:V\lra U$ such that $V$ admits a smooth projective geometrically connected compactification over $k$.
 Since the kernel of

-is killed by the degree of $f$ (cf. Lemma \ref{finiteker} below), it suffices to prove the claim for $V$.
-Thus we might assume that $U$ is an open subvariety of a smooth projective geometrically connected variety $X$ over $k$.
+is killed by the degree of $f$ (cf.\cite[Prop.
+3.8.4]{CTS2}), it suffices to prove the claim for $V$.
+Thus we may assume that $U$ is an open subvariety of a smooth projective geometrically connected variety $X$ over $k$.
 Let $Y_i$ be irreducible components of $X-U$ of codimension $1$.
 Let $D_i$ be the regular locus of $Y_i$.
-By extending $k$ to a finite separable extension, we might assume that $D_i$ is geometrically irreducible.
+By extending $k$ to a finite separable extension, we may assume that $D_i$ is geometrically irreducible.
 By purity, there is a canonical exact sequence

 Taking $G_k$-invariants, we get an exact sequence

 It suffices to show that the size of the first and third group are bounded independent of $n$ and is equal to $1$ for all but finitely many $\ell$.
 Since $D_{i,k^s}$ is connected, we have